shalinisingh0510/shalinisingh0510/README.md

 - 💬 Ask me about **DSA, MERN / MEAN, backend logic**
 - 📫 Reach me at **shalinishareyasingh@gmail.com**

-> *I believe clarity, consistency, and clean code beat hype.*
+> *Clarity, consistency, and clean code matter more than hype.*

 ---